DaveBackus/Data_Bootcamp_Book/pandas-intro.md

-# Managing data 1
+# Managing data 1 (and a look at Greek debt)

 ---
-**Overview.** We introduce packages (collections of tools that extend Python's capabilities) and explore one of them:  Pandas, the Python package devoted to data management.
+**Overview.** Our goal is to plot government debt for Greece and compare it to other countries.
+To do that, we introduce packages (collections of tools that extend Python's capabilities) and explore one of them:  Pandas, the Python package devoted to data management.
 We use Pandas to read spreadsheet data into Python and describe the "dataframe" this produces.

 **Python tools.**  Import, Pandas.

 **Buzzwords.**  Package, dataframe.

-**Applications.**  College majors and income, Big Mac prices, Chipotle, income mobility.
+**Applications.**  Greek debt, college majors, income mobility.

 **Code.** Link [here]().  ??

 ---

-We're ready now to look at some data.
-This could be any data, really, but if you have something that appeals to you, we'll show you how to get it into Python.
-We explain how to read spreadsheets into Python, even spreadsheets that are posted on the internet.
+We're ready now to look at some data, specifically data on the Greek government's debt.
+Is there too much of it?
+It's not immediately clear what "too much" means, but we can certainly compare it to some other countries.
+We do that with the IMF's convenient *World Economic Outlook* ([WEO](http://www.imf.org/external/pubs/ft/weo/data/assump.htm)) dataset, which they kindly update twice a year.
+It's in a (sort of) spreadsheet format, so we're on familiar ground.
+The challenge is to read it into Python.

+We start, then, by describing how to get data into Python, particularly data in spreadsheets.
 Along the way we describe how Python uses collections of tools (**packages**) to address a wide range of applications:  data management (**Pandas**), graphics (Matplotlib), and many other things.

-??
-Recall program structure:  get data etc.  First step now.

-## Reminders
+##  Reminder

-??
+You may recall that our canonical program structure consists of data input, data management, and graphics.
+We'll spend most of our time on the first, but produce a simple plot by finding a suitable method.

 ## Python packages